Win10to7/WinTbConfWin8Fork/README.md

 # Classic Windows taskbar configurator

-Provides a settings dialog like in versions previous to Windows 10 1607.
+Provides a taskbar settings dialog similar to Windows version prior to 1607, and with some extra features.